Perturbations of Fefferman spaces over CR three-manifolds: Introduction

-While the present paper remains by and large very much self-contained, it refers to some crucial results found in the companion article or prequel \cite{TaghaviChabert2023b}, which deals with perturbed Fefferman spaces in arbitrary even dimensions, with a focus on dimensions greater than four.
-It is also noteworthy to mention that the present results depend on curvature computations carried out by the author in arbitrary even dimensions in \cite{TaghaviChabert2022}
+While the present paper remains by and large very much self-contained, it refers to some crucial results found in the companion article (or prequel) \cite{TaghaviChabert2023b}, which deals with perturbed Fefferman spaces in arbitrary even dimensions, with a focus on dimensions greater than four.
+It is also noteworthy to mention that the present results depend on curvature computations carried out by the author in arbitrary even dimensions in \cite{TaghaviChabert2022}.

 We presently outline the structure of the paper while highlighting its main results.
-Section \ref{sec:CR_geom} gives a review of CR geometry in any odd dimensions, but new interpretations are also obtained in connection with realisability of \emph{contact} CR structures.
+Section \ref{sec:CR_geom} gives a review of CR geometry in any odd dimensions, but new interpretations are also obtained in connection with the realisability of \emph{contact} CR structures.
 In particular, we recast two results due to Jacobowitz \cite{Jacobowitz1987} in terms of solutions to a CR invariant second-order differential equation in Proposition \ref{prop:New_Jacobowitz} and Theorem \ref{thm:real2dens}.
-In fact, this equation is related to a so-called \emph{first BGG operator} as pointed out in Remark \ref{rem:BGG}.
-A non-linear analogue of this equation, which we term a \emph{Webster--Weyl structure} provides in dimension three a criterion for the existence of CR functions --- Theorem \ref{thm:Webster-Weyl}.
+In fact, this equation is related to a so-called \emph{first BGG operator} as pointed out in Remarks \ref{rem:BGG} and \ref{rem:CR-Eins}.
+A non-linear analogue of this equation, which we term a \emph{Webster--Weyl structure} provides, in dimension three, a criterion for the existence of CR functions --- Theorem \ref{thm:Webster--Weyl}.
 Theorem \ref{thm:lambda_exact} shows that this non-linear equation can always be `linearised' in a certain sense.

 Section \ref{sec:conf_geom} contains a review of conformal geometry and so-called optical geometries which are at the heart of non-shearing congruences of null geodesics.
 In Definitions \ref{defn:redEins} and \ref{defn:aESc}, we introduce formal definitions of certain metrics with prescribed Ricci curvature, which we term \emph{weakly half-Einstein}, \emph{half-Einstein} and \emph{pure radiation} metrics, and their \emph{almost Lorentzian scale} analogues as generalisations of almost Einstein scales --- Proposition \ref{prop:scale2metric}.
+We then give a brief revision of the notion of \emph{principal null directions of the Weyl tensor} and the \emph{Petrov types}, and in Theorems \ref{thm:GS} and \ref{thm:GSalpha}, we revisit two versions of the Goldberg--Sachs theorem using almost Lorentzian scales.